It seems ideal, doesn’t it? You set up a website, add a few affiliate links, and start earning the passive income you’ve always dreamed of.

 People don’t just like video content.
 They love it.
-Just look at YouTube and its 2.1 billion active users.
+Just look at YouTube and its more than 2 billion active users.

 Social media sites like Facebook, Instagram, and TikTok are perfect for sharing video content, too.

-Consider using this approach to instill confidence in your consumers and if video demonstrations help illustrate your product’s benefits.
+Consider using these options to instill confidence in your consumers and if video demonstrations help illustrate your product’s benefits.